Skip to content

 Frequently asked

-Adopting Dic, answered.
+Adopting BOLDI, answered.

-Is Dic already vetted, vaccinated, and chipped?
+Is BOLDI already vetted, vaccinated, and chipped?

 Most dogs on TailHarbor leave their shelter with sterilization, current vaccinations, microchip ID, and an EU pet passport included in the adoption fee.
 The vet status on this page reflects what the shelter has reported — ask them directly if you need details on specific vaccines, recent bloodwork, or chronic conditions.